XuGuaaaanyu/XuGuaaaanyu.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---

-This project was built for **ME3500J Design and Manufacturing (II)** as a term-long class project where each team designed and manufactured an **autonomous vehicle** to traverse a pre-defined track with multiple terrains—flat ground, a 60 mm step into a 120 mm-high sandbox (and back out via a slope), a pair of 90 mm height-restriction bars, a printed turning sign to recognize, and a final parking box.
+This project was built for **ME3500J Design and Manufacturing (II)**  at SJTU as a term-long class project where each team designed and manufactured an **autonomous vehicle** to traverse a pre-defined track with multiple terrains—flat ground, a 60 mm step into a 120 mm-high sandbox (and back out via a slope), a pair of 90 mm height-restriction bars, a printed turning sign to recognize, and a final parking box.
 ![Design objective of the vehicle with transformable wheel](/images/wheel/wheel_objective.png)

 # Design of Wheel Transformation Mechanism